ShivUP32/aira-studio/README.md

 # Aira Studio

-Aira Studio is a no-code AI agent builder MVP based on the attached PRD.
+Aira Studio is a no-code AI agent builder.
 It lets a user configure an agent persona, upload PDF/TXT/manual FAQ knowledge, test a local RAG-style chat flow, use browser voice input/output, publish a share preview, and inspect analytics.

 ## Run Locally